YouHaveTrouble/ChitChat/readme.md

 ### Using colors and formatting in messages

-You can allow players to use colors and formatting in their messages by giving them `chitchat.formatting` permission.
+You can allow players to use colors and formatting in their messages by giving them `chitchat.formatt` permission.
-If you want finer control over which minimessage tags are allowed, here's a full list of available options in a `permissiion: tag` format:
+If you want finer control over which minimessage tags are allowed, here's a full list of available options in a `permission: tag` format:
 ```yaml
 chitchat.color: <color> tags
 chitchat.rainbow: <rainbow> tags